AIEGIS Privacy Policy

 storagePersist license key, dashboard endpoint, and the per-customer enforcement flag (aegis_enforce) across browser sessions.

 nativeMessagingSend captured prompts to the local native host (which writes them to local SQLite).
-Customer-cloud-only deployment keeps captured data off AiEGIS Ltd cloud — data_residency property documented at /privacy.json + enforced via static-analysis gate check_outbound_endpoints.sh.
+Customer-cloud-only deployment keeps captured data off aiegis Ltd cloud — data_residency property documented at /privacy.json + enforced via static-analysis gate check_outbound_endpoints.sh.

 webRequestObserve outbound API calls to AI vendors (api.openai.com, api.anthropic.com, generativelanguage.googleapis.com) for prompts that bypass the chat UI (e.g., direct API integrations).